droglenc/NCNRS349/modules/CEX/SizeStructure1_CEX2.md

 &nbsp;

 ## Analysis Questions
-Construct length-frequency histograms and summary statistics separately for each gear using the same x-axis limits on each graph.
-Additionally, plot the cumulative distribution function for each gear and compute the Kolmogorov-Smirnov test of the differences between the two distributions.

-Use these results to answer the following questions.
+Use the collected data to answer the following questions.

-1. Is there a significant difference in the distribution of lengths between the two gears?
+1. Is there a significant difference in the *distribution* of lengths between the two gears?
 If so, describe the difference.
 Use two different types of graphics to present your results.
-1. Is there a significant difference in the mean or median lengths between the two gears?
+1. Is there a significant difference in mean length between the two gears?
-1. Identify which gear -- trap nets or electrofishing -- that corresponds to gear `A` and gear `B`, respectively.
+1. Identify which gear -- trap nets or electrofishing -- corresponds to gear `A` and gear `B`, respectively.
 Explain your reasoning for your choices.
 1. Explain at least two different conclusions you might have made if you had used one gear exclusively over the other.
 How might this have impacted a management decision.